 Gather brand perception insights.

-This is another standard piece of the customer expectation puzzle, and another that often goes overlooked.
+This is another standard piece of the customer expectation puzzle, and another that often goes overlooked when crafting a brand promise.
 Understanding what people think about your brand and how you stack up against competitors is vital to understanding their expectations.
 If it turns out that perceptions aren’t matching reality, then some internal assessments are warranted.

 Conduct pulse surveys.